 There is no exact maximum term for leases.
-If the lease agreement for business purposes has been concluded for a definite period of time, quite often it has a fixed term of 5-20 years.
-Fixed terms below five years are rare as the rent cannot be proportional to the development of the Swiss consumer price index.
+If the lease agreement for business purposes has been concluded for a definite period of time, it will commonly have a fixed term of 5-20 years.
+Fixed terms below five years are rare as the rent cannot be raised proportionally to the development of the Swiss consumer price index.